Freya (walrus): Criticism

 Siri Martinsen, leader of animal welfare group NOAH – for animal rights, criticised the decision to kill Freya and said that other measures should have been tried first.
 She also suggested that "those who fail[ed] to keep their distance from the animal should [have been] fined", noting that it may have made people follow guidelines.
 According to Martinsen, fines had not been considered.
 Similar criticism was voiced by wildlife conservation organisations Seal Rehabilitation and Research Centre and SOS Dolphin in the Netherlands.

 Rune Aae, a biologist from the University of South-Eastern Norway who had been tracking Freya's movement, called the decision "too hasty", saying that according to prior experience, "Freya had sooner or later gotten out of the Oslofjord".
 "This is Norway in a nutshell", he said, "Too often we kill the animals we don't like or can't cope with."

 Fredrik Myhre of WWF in Norway said the speed of the decision had surprised him, "They should have been more patient."
 The New York Times pointed out the timing of the killing, saying that with summer vacation in Norway coming to an end, crowds were "likely to ebb".
 The Norwegian Green Party submitted a question to the fisheries minister concerning the discarded alternate options.

 Espen Fjeld said that Freya's death would not impact the walrus population, but pointed to Norway's decision in March 2022 to license more oil drilling in the Barent Sea as threatening the entire endangered species.
 "Nobody talked about that.
 That is the real challenge and threat to the walrus population."

+Legacy

+In April 2023, a bronze sculpture of Freya lying on her side by sculptor Astri Tonoian called For Our Sins was unveiled in Oslo, after an online fundraising campaign, organised by Erik Holm, raised $25,000.